georgik/LampESP/README.md

 ## Display

-Display value delivered to topic /+/+/display.
+Display value delivered to topic /+/+/display/number.
 E.g. temperature.
 Current version is using SPI SSD1306 based on library: https://github.com/squix78/esp8266-oled-ssd1306

+Current implementation has 10 pages.
+You can post text to any page and display will rotate through the text.
+To reset the page, just send empty string.

 ## DHT sensor